uktrade/iigb-beta-content/content/beta/regions/yorkshire-humber/proof-points/incentives/en_US.md

 ---
-title: Incentives for investors in Yorkshire and Humberside
+title: Incentives for investors
-borderColour: purple
+link: incentives for investors
 ---
-The Northern Powerhouse Investment Fund can provide loans and equity finance of between £25,000 - £2 million to help your business realise its potential.
+The Northern Powerhouse Investment Fund can provide loans and equity finance worth between 25,000 GBP and 2 million GBP to help your business realise its potential.